-The Council has also formed a joint venture called Cambridge Road (RBK) LLP, which was formed on 25 September 2020 with property developers Countryside Properties (UK) Limited.
-Control is shared equally between parties, and will be accounted for on the equity method in accordance with IFRS11.
-The level of activity of this company is not material in 2020/21 and so it will not be consolidated into the Council's Group Accounts, though will be recorded as an investment in the Council's single entity accounts.
+The Council has formed a joint venture called Cambridge Road (RBK) LLP, on 25 September 2020 with property developers Countryside Properties (UK) Limited.
+Control is shared equally between parties.
+The Council has provided a loan of £3.6m to the company, however the level of activity by the company remains immaterial and so will not be consolidated into the Council's group accounts.

-The Council has also created a wholly owned subsidiary during 2020/21 called Kingston Upon Thames Investments, although the level of activity is also immaterial and so will not be consolidated into the Council's group accounts.
+The Council also owns a subsidiary called RBK Holdings Ltd and its subsidiary, Kingston Upon Thames Investments Ltd, both of which are currently dormant.
+The level of activity is therefore also immaterial and so will not be consolidated into the Council's group accounts.